-HIV diagnosis with progression to AIDS within 30 days
+to AIDS within 30 days

-FIGURE 5 Rates of Newly Diagnosed Cases of HIV, by Age, Rhode Island, 2015-2019
+FIGURE 5 Rates of Newly Diagnosed Cases of HIV, by Age, Rhode Island, 2016-2020

 In the past five years, the rates of newly diagnosed HIV cases were highest among Rhode Islanders in their 20s, 30s, and 40s.
-Rates among individuals ages 20-29 and 30-39 have remained consistently high compared to other groups, although from 2018 to 2019 there was 50% increase in cases in those ages 30-39.
-This is a continuation of a gradual increase in cases in this age group over the last five years.
+Rates among individuals ages 20-29 and 30-39 have remained consistently high compared to other groups.
+This is a continuation of a slow but consistent increase in cases in this age group over the last five years.